THE DAY BEFORE THE SURVEY

 Make Haste ever so slowly.

 The buying of the boat is absolutely outside credit card territory.
 Brokers have separate accounts for sales, moorings, repairs, and fettlin'n' fuellin'.
-So your money may have to be moved to a current account to write the balance by cheque.
+So your hard earned money may have to be moved by you to to a current account to allow you to pay the balance by cheque.
 Provided of course your potential purchase has passed it's survey.
-To cut down on pissin abart, you might consider getting a banker's draft to pay for the boat as that works like cash and the small cost might speed things up.
+To cut down on pissin abart, you might consider getting a banker's draft as that works like cash and the small cost of it might speed things up.
 Or not.